Philosophy and Science Fiction

 Philosophy and Science Fiction is an anthology published in 1984.

 Plot summary

-Philosophy and Science Fiction contains 14 stories, one play (Capek's R U R), two extracts, roughly 30 pages of introductory philosophy, and Study Questions.
+Philosophy and Science Fiction contains 14 stories, the play R.U.R., two extracts, roughly 30 pages of introduction to philosophy, and a series of Study Questions.

 Reception

 Dave Langford reviewed Philosophy and Science Fiction for White Dwarf #65, and stated that "Too expensive for most; interesting if you contemplate a philosophy course.
 Can editor and self-confessed philosopher Michael Philips really not spell hermeneutics?
 He gets it wrong ten times in two pages."